-MID support for Power Focus 6000, PF6 Flex System and Power Focus 6000 StepSync
+MID support for Power Focus 6000, PF6 Flex System, Power Focus 6000 StepSync, IxB, Power Focus 8 and Power Focus 8 StepSync

-This section lists MID and MIDs revision supported by Power Focus 6000, PF6 Flex System and Power Focus 6000 StepSync.
+This section lists MID and MIDs revision supported by Power Focus 6000, PF6 Flex System, Power Focus 6000 StepSync and IxB.
 The Revision figures in the columns means that the product has support for all revisions from 0 up to and inclusive the revision figure (with some exceptions as marked in the table)

 Sign “-“ means that the product hasn’t support for the MID and Revision.